 Turbinates can cause mischief in other ways.
 In fact, they can swell to fill as much space as is available.
 For example, when the septum (the dividing wall of cartilage and bone that separates your nostrils) is crooked, one side is bigger than the other.
 The turbinates on the larger side sometimes expand to fill that entire air space.
 While that enlarged turbinate obviously obstructs airflow, it can also obstruct mucous drainage from the sinuses and cause or contribute to sinusitis.

 Dr. Yagoda is both an otolaryngologist (a specialist in the care of the ear, nose, and throat) and a facial plastic surgeon.
-She can expertly diagnose and correct all functional and aesthetic nasal concerns insuring that your nose will not only look better, but work better too.
+She can expertly diagnose and correct all functional and aesthetic nasal concerns ensuring that your nose will not only look better, but work better too.
 Call our office to schedule a personal consultation.